Enhance Your Vacation With These Things To Do In Ladakh

 1. Chadar Trek On The Frozen River

-Chadar Trek is one of the most performed treks in Ladakh as the trek takes you through the frozen Zanskar River.
+Chadar Trek is one of the most iconic experiences when it comes to Ladakh trekking, as it takes you across the frozen Zanskar River.
 This is one of the most unique trekking experiences in the entire India.
 Chadar Trek lets the trekkers witness the breathtaking views of the Zanskar Valley with snow-covered mountains.
 Along the trek, trekkers shall also explore the traditional villages and the local lives of the residents.
 As the region is remote, trekkers gain valid insight into people’s lives.
 The adventure while trekking on the frozen river meets unexpected levels.

 Best Time To Visit: Late December To Early February